Skip navigation

 About

-The Early Modern Connected Histories Workshop is a CNY collaboration among faculty and graduate students focused on exploring global connected histories (Mediterranean, Indian Ocean, Atlantic, Caribbean) through new research and works in progress.
+The Early Modern Connected Histories Workshop is a CNY collaboration among faculty and graduate students focused on exploring global connected histories (Mediterranean, Indian Ocean, Pacific, Atlantic, Caribbean, Early American worlds) through new research, methodologies, and works in progress.

 Open to New People